Facial and head area release and energy activation, meditation record for June 2025.

 Loosen the inside of the forehead.

 Following the previous session, I pass energy from the back of the eyes towards the forehead, diagonally upwards, while coordinating with my breath, especially the exhalation, gradually loosening the surface of the scalp.
 Initially, the sensation felt distant from the center of the head to the forehead, but it gradually moves closer to the forehead.
 Simultaneously, the loosening also spreads from the center of the head towards the forehead.
 Compared to the center of the head, the area near the forehead initially felt stiff, but it loosens from the inside out.
 The surface of the forehead also loosens accordingly.
-Although it is not completely loosened, this is a gradual process, and I repeat the process of deepening the loosening from the inside out.
+Although it is not completely loosened, this is a gradual process, and it involves repeating the process of loosening it further from the inside.

 Release the lower part of the back of the head.

 The location is not fixed in a specific area, but sometimes the lower part of the back of the head feels loose.
-In that area, there is a sensation of something bulging, and energy flows through it, leading to activation.
+In that area, there is a sensation of something bulging, and energy flows through it, further activating it.

 Loosen the hat as if you were pulling it away from your head.